Reviews You Can Rely On

 Cooking Area

-Scores in this metric were determined by the size of the cooking surface, the surface material, and any coatings, whether the grill has any side tables or any other added features.
+Scores in this metric were determined by the size of the cooking surface, the surface material, and any coatings, as well as whether the grill has any side tables or any other added features.
 Additional features and functions include a grill grate that can be turned over and made into a skillet or bonus features like a warming rack or smoker tray.
 We also took into account how simple or challenging each contender was to clean.

 The single-rack model with the largest grilling area is the Weber Traveler.
 This grill features an impressive 390 square inches of cooking space across its porcelain-enameled cast iron grate.
 This is plenty of room to cook for a good-sized backyard BBQ or while car camping with a group of your closest friends.
-We especially appreciated the easy cleanup afterward thanks to the smooth cooking surface.
+We especially appreciated the easy cleanup afterward, thanks to the smooth cooking surface.

 portable grill - a substantial amount of cooking area along with cast iron grates...